Spring Special

 Heart Health & Circulation

 A heart-conscious diet often includes plenty of fruits and vegetables.
-Many of the commonly highlighted ingredients in balanced eating patterns include dark leafy greens like kale and spinach, while beets and others can be flavorful additions to your routine.
+Dark leafy greens like kale and spinach, along with beets, can be flavorful additions to your routine.

 Key Ingredients for Heart Health & Circulation